1975–76 Virginia Squires season: May 1976

-On May 10, 1976, the Squires had failed to pay a $75,000 league assessment.
-In addition to the $75,000 league assessment, the Squires also failed to make $120,000 in back pay to the players of the team from that season as well.
-Primary owner Van Cunningham and team lawyer Hugh L. Patterson tried to make a counteroffer in order to try and survive long enough to at least make it to the ABA-NBA merger, but the ABA declined the offer made by the Squires franchise.
-On May 11, 1976, the Virginia Squires franchise was permanently disbanded.
-The team's termination would occur while the 1976 ABA Playoffs were nearly reaching its climactic finish, meaning the final ABA season technically finished with only six surviving teams instead of the initial seven that occurred with Virginia first included.
-Furthermore, because the contractual obligations of both Luther Burden and Mel Bennett were not met during this time, both of the now former rookies would soon become immediate free agents for both the ABA & NBA's teams in the upcoming season at hand, even if it was just going to be the NBA playing later that season.
+On May 11, 1976, the ABA canceled the Squires franchise.
+The Squires had missed a deadline to pay a $75,000 league assessment and reimburse the players for $120,000 in back pay.
+Primary owner Van Cunningham and team lawyer Hugh L. Patterson tried to make a counteroffer in order to try and survive long enough to at least make it to the ABA-NBA merger.
+The ABA turned the offer down and canceled the franchise.
+Since the 1976 ABA Playoffs were still underway, the final ABA season technically finished with only six teams instead of the initial seven that began the season.
+Furthermore, because the contractual obligations of both Luther Burden and Mel Bennett were not met during this time, both of the now former rookies would soon become immediate free agents for both leagues, even if it was just going to be the NBA playing later that season.